-In The Straits Times' video-loop battery test, the 14-inch VivoBook clocked around 121/2 hours with the screen brightness set to maximum.
-This is two hours longer than the previous endurance champion, the LG gram laptop, which managed 10 hours and 35 minutes, but with a larger and more power-hungry 15-inch screen.
+In our video-loop battery test, the 14-inch VivoBook clocked around 12.5hr with the screen brightness set to maximum.
+This is two hours longer than our previous endurance champion, the LG gram laptop, which managed 10hr35min, albeit with a slightly larger and more power-hungry 15-inch screen.

 To its credit, the VivoBook comes in at a reasonable weight and girth.
 It weighs 1.35kg, which is handy enough, though not as portable as the latest sub-1kg laptops.
-It also will not raise eyebrows with its thickness (16.5mm).
+It also won't raise any eyebrows with its thickness (16.5mm).

 PROCESSOR: Intel Core i7-8565U (1.8GHz)

 Graphics: Intel UHD Graphics 620

 RAM: 8GB DDR4

 SCREEN SIZE: 14 inches, 1,920 x 1,080 pixels